cardboardcode/cardboardcode.github.io/_posts/2024-03-10-getting_started_with_texture_painting.md

 This is for ease of development.
 Providing an intuitive overview of what your texture paint looks like as you work on it.

+> [!NOTE]
-> **Author's Notes**: This is basically just adding an UV editor on the left side on top of the default workspace layout.
+> This is basically just adding an UV editor on the left side on top of the default workspace layout.

 ## **Initial Steps**